-At Highfield we ensure that all teachers are aware of and accountable for their pupil premium children.
+Funding is used to benefit all disadvantaged pupils.
+We ensure that all staff know and are accountable for all of their pupils.
 Rigorous monitoring and tracking of progress and attainment allows us to provide suitable interventions and opportunities that best match the needs of the individual child.

 To ensure that all children who are entitled to the Pupil Premium grant are able to access the learning

 To address any underlying inequalities between children eligible for pupil premium and others

 Making use of our own data to expand existing interventions